Nina Foxx

 Nina Foxx is an American author, playwright and filmmaker.
 She has authored several novels, co-authored one text on writing, and her work has been anthologized multiple times.
 She has also penned two stage plays that include original music with collaborator John Forbes.
 Foxx writes under several names including: Nina Foxx and Cynnamon Foster.
 Foxx has lived in Austin, Texas.

 Biography

 Foxx is originally from Queens, New York.
 She graduated from Hunter College (BA Psychology), Baruch College (MS, I/O, Psychology), City University of New York (Ph.D.
-I/O Psychology) and holds an MFA in Creative Writing (fiction) from Farleigh Dickinson University.
+I/O Psychology) and holds an MFA in Creative Writing (fiction) from Fairleigh Dickinson University.

 Prior to becoming a writer, Foxx worked for Dell.
 She authored several industrial design patents and has taught Applied Psychology at several universities.
 Foxx speaks about the writing life and blending the arts and technology to groups and schools all over the United States as part of various STEM efforts with groups such as The Links, Inc and code.org.
 In 2019, Foxx, along with her husband, founded The Writing Sisters Summit writer's retreat.
 Foxx is a member of Alpha Kappa Alpha sorority, The Links, Inc., The Girl Friends, Inc, and Jack and Jill of America.